9 Must-Have Tools for Managing an Offshore Development Team

 It’s really great for you and remote teams, especially when everyone is not in the same location and needs to access files or docs.
 That’s the thing about techies – they may have greater productivity at the local coffee shop or at 3:00 a.m.
 With access to the work files from Google Drive, it’s not a problem.

 Bitbucket – one of Top Project Management Tools

-Another product from Atlassian (JIRA mentioned above), Bitbucket is the solution for storing source files, sharing them by permission, and allowing team members to collaborate on every step of the development process, from coding to deployment.
+Another product from Atlassian (JIRA mentioned above), Bitbucket is the solution for storing source files, sharing them with permission, and allowing team members to collaborate on every step of the development process, from coding to deployment.

 It is web-based so users can access it from anywhere and is for projects that use two revision control systems – Mercurial or Git.
-While you won’t understand the technical aspects of this tool, suffice it to say that developers love it because is securely stores their source files and allows collaboration from anywhere.
+While you won’t understand the technical aspects of this tool, suffice it to say that developers love it because is secure stores their source files and allows collaboration from anywhere.

 GitHub – one of Top Project Management Tools

 GitHub is Bitbucket’s close cousin.
 It’s another popular service used by developers to store, share and collaborate on source code files.
 You may know GitHub as a popular open-source platform, but it also allows storing private projects for a fee, unlike Bitbucket that charges per user.

 Additionally, this app syncs effectively with popular automated testing tools such as Jenkins, meaning that your developers can write and check the code simultaneously.